learnbin.net nav logo

 Classical thermodynamics

-The development of thermodynamics happened before the discovery of atoms and molecules, during the period of the industrial revolution (the 1800s).
+The development of thermodynamics happened before the discovery of atoms and molecules, during the period of the Industrial Revolution (the 1800s).
 So, the development of thermodynamics is completely empirical, and the principles of thermodynamics were developed based on experimental results and observations.
 So, this is known as classical thermodynamics.

 Chemical thermodynamics